-The Scholarship Coordinator is responsible for coordinating the mentorship, fund disbursement, and reporting for their chosen Ray Scholar.
+The scholarship coordinator is responsible for coordinating the mentorship, fund disbursement, and reporting for their chosen Ray scholar.

-Mentorship: While the Scholarship Coordinator should be a mentor themselves, they should also include other chapter members when it comes to mentoring their scholar.
+Mentorship: While the scholarship coordinator should be a mentor themselves, they should also include other chapter members when it comes to mentoring their scholar.
 The coordination of mentors is crucial to building the scholar's knowledge and network.
-It is expected that the Scholarship Coordinator schedule check-ins with their scholar, CFI, and if applicable, scholar's parents at least once a month to review training progress, successes, and areas of improvement.
-The scholar should utilize the Ray Aviation Scholar Monthly Report document to track their progress.
-These reports are not the same as the WizeHive progress reports submitted by the Scholarship Coordinator and are only used on a chapter level to track scholar progress between milestones.
+It is expected that the scholarship coordinator schedule check-ins with their scholar, CFI, and if applicable, scholar's parents at least once a month to review training progress, successes, and areas of improvement.
+The scholar should utilize the Ray Aviation Scholar Monthly Activity Report to track their progress.
+These reports are not the same as the WizeHive progress reports submitted by the scholarship coordinator and are only used on a chapter level to track scholar progress between milestones.

-Fund Disbursement: The Scholarship Coordinator is responsible for managing the disbursement of funds sent from EAA.
-Many chapters have the Scholarship Coordinator and the Treasurer work together to manage funds, but the coordinator should be keeping a detailed ledger of funds dispersed and funds spent by the scholar.
-EAA and the Ray Foundation expects accurate reporting and ask for fund updates on every Wizehive report.
+Fund Disbursement: The scholarship coordinator is responsible for managing the disbursement of funds sent from EAA.
+Many chapters have the scholarship coordinator and the treasurer work together to manage funds, but the coordinator should be keeping a detailed ledger of funds dispersed and funds spent by the scholar.

+EAA and the Ray Foundation expect accurate reporting and ask for fund updates on every WizeHive report.
 Utilizing a software such as Microsoft Excel or Google Sheets is a great way to manage inflows and outflows of funds.
 Additionally, all invoices/receipts of expenses must be saved and submitted with each report, as we do reference these when reviewing funds spent by the scholar.

-Reporting: There are three milestones that the Scholarship Coordinator is required to report on when achieved by the scholar; First solo, FAA written exam, and completion of checkride.
+Reporting: There are three milestones that the scholarship coordinator is required to report on when achieved by the scholar: first solo, FAA written exam, and completion of checkride.
 The next round of funds cannot be issued until the respective report is completed and submitted.
 It is important to make sure the reports are filled out as soon as possible after the milestone has been met to ensure your scholar stays on track and meets their milestone deadlines.
-The Scholarship Coordinator is also responsible for being the primary point of contact between EAA Headquarters, the local chapter, and their scholar.
-Numerous members from an individual chapter acting as liaisons lead to confusion and an unnecessary amount of time working through specific scholarship related cases.
-If this is occurring with your chapter, the EAA Ray Aviation Scholarship Manager from EAA Headquarters will contact chapter leadership to inquire on the matter.
+The scholarship coordinator is also responsible for being the primary point of contact between EAA headquarters, the local chapter, and their scholar.
+Numerous members from an individual chapter acting as liaisons can lead to confusion and an unnecessary amount of time working through specific scholarship-related cases.
+If this is occurring with your chapter, the EAA Ray Aviation Scholarship manager from EAA headquarters will contact chapter leadership to inquire on the matter.
+All progress reports are submitted through the Chapter Portal on WizeHive, which can be accessed by visiting EAA.org/RayScholars and clicking Ray Aviation Scholarships Chapter Portal.
+You can also use the direct link at https://webportalapp.com/sp/login/rayaviationchapter_20.

 Scholar Engagement: The scholar should be participating/volunteering with the chapter monthly.
-It is up to the Scholarship Coordinator to facilitate this and make sure expectations are being met by the scholar.
+It is up to the scholarship coordinator to facilitate this and make sure expectations are being met by the scholar.
 The chapter gets to determine what they consider qualified participation.
 Popular activities for a scholar to participate in are: volunteering at pancake breakfasts and Young Eagles rallies, assisting with the chapter website and/or social media accounts, helping with aircraft builds, volunteering at the local airport, etc. Additionally, promote the successes and milestones of the scholar through chapter activities, the chapter newsletter, the chapter social media platforms/website, and local media.
-Make sure to take some time to make these successes a big deal, not only will it mean a lot to the scholar, but it will help engage and bring chapter members together to rally around the excitement!
+Make sure to take some time to make these successes a big deal-not only will it mean a lot to the scholar, but it will help engage and bring chapter members together to rally around the excitement!